mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 The Daemons Upgrade Command
 ===========================

-Flextesa ships with the `flextesa` command-line application.
-This document deals with the `./flextesa daemons-upgrade` sub-command.
+Flexmasa ships with the `flexmasa` command-line application.
+This document deals with the `./flexmasa daemons-upgrade` sub-command.

-One can use `./flextesa daemons-upgrade --help` to see all the available options.
+One can use `./flexmasa daemons-upgrade --help` to see all the available options.

 Accessing Tezos Software
 -------------------------------------------------------------------------------